ElizaTWF/AccessibilityPostcards/README.md

 # AccessibilityPostcards
-Plain English translatiosn of accessibility postcards
+Plain English translations of accessibility postcards

 The postcards are divided into 4 catagories areas: visual, aural, mobility and cognative.